-Exams will be some form of budget/financial administration case and/or analysis of data which you will be required to respond to with a professionally written essay or report that incorporates problem solving using metrics, calculations, and tabulations.
+Exams will be some form of budget/financial administration case and require analysis of data which you must respond to with a professionally written essay or report that incorporates problem solving using metrics, calculations, and tabulations.
 Students should apply concepts and course materials when explaining problems evidenced in the exams and regarding any solutions as determined by the student.
 Exams are open-book and open-note, accessed online at the course on eLC, and submitted back to the course at eLC.
 Exams are designed to build student skills in the areas of critical thinking, evaluation, data analysis, decision making, and communication through written expression as well as problem solving through analysis and making calculations.
-Exam #1 will be made available to you online at the course on eLC at 6:15 pm on Monday, October 9th and must be submitted back to the course online by 11:30 pm the following evening, Tuesday, October 10th.
-Exam #2 will be made available to you online at the course on eLC at 10:00 pm, after class on November 13th and must be submitted back to the course on eLC by 11:30 pm on Monday, November 20th.
-THERE WILL NO CLASS SESSION ON NOVEMBER 20TH.
-Exam #3 will be made available to you online at the course on eLC at 10:00 pm, after class on December 4th and must be submitted back to the course on eLC by 11:30 pm on Wednesday, December 13th.
+Exam #1 will be made available to you online at the course on eLC at 7:00 pm on February 13th and must be submitted back to the course online by 11:30 pm the following evening, Wednesday, February 14th.
+Exam #2 will be made available to you online at the course on eLC at 7:00 pm on April 2nd and must be submitted back to the course on eLC by 11:30 pm on Tuesday, April 9th.
+THERE WILL NO CLASS SESSION ON April 9th.
+Exam #3 will be made available to you online at the course on eLC at 10:00 pm after class on April 23rd and must be submitted back to the course on eLC by 11:30 pm on Tuesday, May 7th.
 Due dates and times for exams are final, regardless of when you decide to access and begin any exam.
 Hardcopy and/or late exams are not accepted or graded.
 You must submit your completed exams via eLC.
 Only if the eLC site is not functioning, should you send exams to my UGA email, kwilloughby@uga.edu.